Tomn94/ebooks_tutorial/arkdown.md

 sudo npm install -g twauth
 ```

-Note: Again, the `sudo` command is a hack.
+> Again, the `sudo` command is a hack.
 Same reasons apply here.
+In this case we're installing a module that allows us to authenticate OAuth keys with Twitter.

 We’ll use twauth to essentially bypass Twitter’s phone verification, which they have in place to prevent users from abusing apps.